The Lord is my Portion

 And not even the combined efforts of all the pupils in Class 2C could result in that much Australian Crunch ever being eaten!

-One response to “The Lord is my Portion”
+One thought on “The Lord is my Portion”